HarmoWatch/ngx-redux-core/docs/decorators/redux-select.md

 }
 ```

-## Select the same value using a absolute selector, no second argument needed
+## Select the same value using a absolute selector, no second argument needed (avoid)

 ```ts
 class SomeClass {